JhenersonRosario/Data_Analyst_Python_Exercises/README.md

 <h1 align="center" id="title">Data Analyst Python Exercises</h1>

 <p id="description">A repository where I'll commit all the exercises related to Python applied on Data Analysis.
 This is part of my specialization in the Data Analysis course provided by the GrowDev Institution.
+All the activities will be in Portuguese-Brazil(PT-BR).
 <br>⚠️<b>INSIDE EVERY FOLDER</b>, there'll be a PDF File containing every activity statement about what each exercise consists.⚠️ </p>